 FAR Organizational Conflict of Interest

-Organizational Conflict of Interest FAR Guidance
+OCI Organizational Conflict of Interest FAR Guidance

 Hiring of Former Government Officials

 If your company hires a former government official, it can be disqualified from a competition based upon the appearance of impropriety which is created by the hire.
-There is no requirement for an actual impropriety to be shown in a FAR9.5 Organizational Conflict of Interest bid protest.
+There is no requirement for an actual impropriety to be shown in a FAR9.5 OCI Conflict of Interest bid protest.

 If for some reason a former government official hire results in the termination of your contract, there could be a case to be made due to lack of hard facts or mere suspicion.
 Each case must be looked at individually.